 - Acting for a military pilot with serious orthopaedic injuries following mechanical failure of ejector seat during crash landing;

-- Acting for a Cypriot national unable to pursue a legal career in the UK following a RTA;
+- Acting for a foreign national unable to pursue a legal career in the UK following a RTA.

-Rory practice deals with all work related conditions.
 He has experience of matters relating to asbestos-related disease, occupational asthma, HAVS, WRULD, COSHH, and NIHL.
-He has a growing practice in abuse, workplace bullying, and stress at work claims.
+He has a practice in abuse, workplace bullying, and stress at work claims, including where there is overlap with previous employment tribunal proceedings.

 He advises on all aspects of litigation including limitation, liability, and quantum, either at conference or in writing.
 He appears at show cause hearings, CCMCs and at Trial.
 His cases regularly involve the drafting of detailed schedules and counter schedules of loss.
 He delivers seminars on a range of topics.
 He has experience of working in-house and on secondment to assist with drafting statements of case.